 - “Grandma and Grandpa are coming over soon.
 Would you like to tell them all about how you got your stickers today, and show them your chart?”

 Your Owl may need some assistance getting to the potty in time.
-Using the Time to Potty app can be very helpful.
+Using a timer can be very helpful.
 Be sure to include your child in the set-up process (and what toddler will not be thrilled to get to touch your electronic device?!) and help her to understand how and why you’re setting the timer.
 She needs to see the timer as helping her learn to use the potty, rather than a punishment for not making it there on time.
-The Time to Potty app can be used anywhere you and your Owl go.
+A timer can be used anywhere you and your Owl go.

-• You can also use the Time to Potty app to help her to check her Pull-Ups® Learning Designs®.
-Remember to remind your little Owl to feel what her body is saying, and check her Learning Designs regularly.
+• Remember to remind your little Owl to feel what her body is saying, and check her Pull-Ups® Learning Designs® regularly.
 “Remember to pay special attention to when your body is telling you it has to go.
 When you feel that really tight feeling in your belly, that’s the time.
 Tell me right away so we can make it to the potty and keep your Learning Designs there!"

-As your child becomes more independent, offer your Owl Pull-Ups® Big Kid* Flushable Wipes.
+As your child becomes more independent, offer your Owl wipes.
 Owls love to be neat and tidy, and the wipes will help them know if they’re getting clean in just the right way.